 This drive will get you off the main roads, and take you in a loop through the contrasts that are the essence of rural Tasmania.

 The area was settled in 1807 when the first of the 544 migrants resettled from Norfolk Island arrived in Tasmania.

 Contact with the Derwent Valley was by ferry until the first road connecting New Norfolk to Hobart was built in 1818.
 It is along this very scenic riverside road you will travel as you drive into the valley.

 The Derwent Valley is a major rural, sheep and hop growing region.
 The tall buildings with the “hat” on the top are Oast Houses – used for drying hops for beer making.

 This drive will take you in a loop through wilderness, farming and historic parts of Tasmania.
 Drive north from Hobart on the A1, and at Granton stay on the west side of the river and follow it on the A10 towards New Norfolk and Queenstown.

 The road runs right beside the River and the reflections are quite beautiful on a still day.

-New Norfolk is a most historic village, claiming Tasmania’s oldest Anglican Church (St Matthews) and also the Bush Inn Hotel, The hotel claims to be Australia’s oldest hotel serving in the same building.
+New Norfolk is an historic village, claiming Tasmania’s oldest Anglican Church (St. Matthews) and also the Bush Inn Hotel, The hotel claims to be Australia’s oldest hotel serving in the same building.